Difficult Bible Quiz about the Bible Persons.

 a.
 Simon of Cyrene.

-The cross for Jesus was carried by Simon of Cyrene.
+The cross of Jesus was carried by a bystander named Simon.

 -